Introduction

 But actually discovering the equilibrium requires either:

-1. Complete information: In game theory, complete information is when everyone knows the utility functions of every one else (and knows that everyone knows this), and can use this knowledge to calculate the equilibrium.
+Complete information: In game theory, complete information is when everyone knows the utility functions of every one else (and knows that everyone knows this, etc.), and can use this knowledge to calculate the equilibrium.
 If everyone assumes that everyone else makes the same calculation and reasons the same way, then everyone will know how much everyone will contribute and thus how much they should contribute themselves.
 Obviously, this does not happen in any actual setting where QF has been used.

 Without complete information or some equilibrium discovery process, contributors can only guess how much others will contribute based on signals such as popularity—leading to inefficiencies.
-See “Quadratic Funding with Incomplete Information”3 for formal bounds on inefficiency.
+See “Quadratic Funding with Incomplete Information”4 for formal bounds on inefficiency.

 Sufficient Budget